CARV-ICS-FORTH/shambles/INSTALL.md

 # plugins

-They can be simply compiled with gcc or clang.
+They can be built by running make in the plugins directory.